pagekit/docs/developer-basics/views-templating.md

-# Views and Templating
+# Views &amp; Templating
-<p class="uk-article-lead">While the controller is handling the incoming request, the view is responsible for rendering the response.
+<p class="uk-article-lead">While the controller handles the incoming request, the view is responsible for rendering the response.
 To achieve this, it utilizes a templating engine.
-Currently Pagekit supports a PHP engine only.</p>
+Currently, Pagekit only supports a PHP engine.</p>

 ## Rendered view response

-The most common way to render a view from is to return an array from your controller action.
+The most common way to render a view is to return an array from your controller action.
 Use the `'$view'` property to pass parameters to your view renderer.

 ```php
 public function indexAction($name = '')